 Sourdough Brioche

-If you want to treat yourself and your family with the most delicious sourdough brioche, then you are at the right place.
+If you want to treat yourself and your family with the most delicious sourdough brioche, then you are in the right place.

 I have already shared a sourdough brioche sandwich bread recipe on my website.
 This one is a little different with a larger amount of butter and eggs, that make this bread unbelievably soft.